Madeleine Dupont

 Madeleine Kanstrup Dupont (born 26 May 1987 in Glostrup, Denmark) is a Danish curler from Copenhagen.
 She won the Frances Brodie Award in 2004.
-She currently skips her own team with teammates Mathilde Halse, Denise Dupont (Madeleine's sister), and My Larsen.
+She currently skips her own team with teammates Mathilde Halse, Jasmin Holtermann, My Larsen, and Denise Dupont (Madeleine's sister).

-Dupont has competed in three Olympic Games and 13 World Championships, winning medals at the 2007 World Women's Curling Championship (silver) and the 2009 World Women's Curling Championship (bronze).
-She won a gold medal at the World Junior "B" Curling Championships in 2004 and a silver medal in 2002 at the European Curling championships as an alternate for Dorthe Holm's team.
+Dupont has competed in three Olympic Games and 14 World Championships, winning medals at the 2007 World Women's Curling Championship (silver) and the 2009 World Women's Curling Championship (bronze).
+She won a gold medal at the World Junior-B Curling Championships in 2004 and a silver medal in 2002 at the European Curling championships as an alternate for Dorthe Holm's team.
 She also won a bronze medal at the 2007 World Junior Curling Championships.
 She won two bronze medals at the European Championships, throwing last rocks for Denmark, in 2008 and 2009.
+In 2022, she became European champion after an extra-end win over Switzerland in the final.
+This was a second-ever European title for Danish women, with the previous win coming in 1994.